 But since I didn’t feel like blowing my entire day’s Points on one sauce, I lightened it up a bit.
 I used reduced fat milk (2%) and a little cornstarch to achieve the same consistency and flavor as the cream.
 The advantage is that it’s got a LOT less saturated fat and calories.
-Plus, many of us keep a reduced fat milk on hand, so you don’t have to get special ingredients for one recipe.
+Plus, many of us keep reduced fat milk on hand, so you don’t have to get special ingredients for one recipe.

 The sauce is just made better by the fact that you deglaze the pan you cooked the chicken in.
 The chicken is seasoned liberally with basil, oregano, thyme and parsley.
 Seasoning the chicken and then cooking them allows the seasonings to flavor the chicken.
-But, there’s always a little left in the pan afterwards.
+But, there’s always a little left in the pan afterward.